edersoncorbari/edersoncorbari/README.md

 - 🔭 Currently I work in the data area.
 - 🌱 I'm studying statistics and machine learning, I like to explore quantum computers too.
 - 🧠 I like Neuroscience, cognitive computing, health and political projects.
 - :zap: Fun Facts.
-I'm an aircraft pilot :airplane: and a polo player :horse_racing:.
+I'm an aircraft pilot 🛩️ and a polo player 🏇.

 More information about me and how to contact me: